 At this age, kittens will still have their baby blue eyes!
 It will still be a few weeks until they eyes start to change into their true color.
 Theirs claws will still not retract, though you will start to notice the skin growing around the paws in preparation for the ‘retraction’.

 I talked about feeding a little bit in my article about two-week-old kittens and three-week-old kittens even four-week-old kitten.
 This one starts to get a little different.
-You may notice your kitten getting frustrated with the bottle at the time and can start to make a ‘slurry’.
+You may notice your kitten getting frustrated with the bottle at the time and can start to wean them off the bottle.

 If you notice your kitten started to get frustrated, try adding the slurry in.
 That may help your kitten be a little less grumpy.

-From there, I will give you a quick refreshed on bottle feeding.
+From there, I will give you a quick refresh on bottle feeding.

 Bottle Feeding a Kitten

 To get a complete guide on how to bottle feed a kitten, you can visit my post ‘How To Bottle Feed A Kitten’.

 In short, you need a bottle, and kitten milk replacing formula.
 I personally like KMR, mainly because that is what the kittens have seemed to respond best to.

 You want to make sure you heat up water and follow the instructions on the formula to determine the correct amount to give your kitten.
 (When in doubt, give them a little extra.
 They are trying to grow).

 Always test the bottle on your arm not only for a steady flow, but for the temperature as well.